CopernicaMarketingSoftware/Documentation/Publisher/en/followups-tutorial-profile-enrichment-json.md

 Make sure your fields always have the same (case-sensitive) name as the example, or adapt the follow-up yourself where necessary.

+See the article on [importing](./followups-importing-exporting) for more information.

 ## Information from clicks

 ### Collection